oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 reasons for the decisions, in their original order, are listed in the `reason` property.
 Finally, `callsiteBci` is the byte code index of the invoke node in the callsite.

-The `abstract` property is `true` iff the target method is known to be abstract, i.e., it is an invoke through an interface or a virtual method call.
-Abstract calls contain a [receiver-type profile](https://wiki.openjdk.org/display/HotSpot/TypeProfile) if it is available.
-Consider the abstract call to `Iterator.next()` below.
+The `indirect` property is `true` iff the call is known to be indirect, i.e., it is an invoke through an interface or a virtual method call.
+Indirect calls contain a [receiver-type profile](https://wiki.openjdk.org/display/HotSpot/TypeProfile) if it is available.
+Consider the indirect call to `Iterator.next()` below.

 ```json
 {